Ice Castles (2010 film)

-Ice Castles is a 2010 American sports romantic drama film directed by Donald Wrye and starring Taylor Firth and Rob Mayes.
+Ice Castles is a 2010 American sports romantic drama film directed by Donald Wrye and starring Taylor Firth, Rob Mayes and Henry Czerny.
 It is a remake of the 1978 film of the same name, which was also directed by Wrye.

+The film was released on DVD on February 9, 2010, by Sony Pictures Home Entertainment, shortly before the 2010 Winter Olympics.

 Plot

 Lexi Winston lives on an Iowa farm with her father Marcus Winston.
 She has a boyfriend named Nick Peterson who plays hockey in college.
 Lexi's skating talent attracts the attention of Aiden Reynolds, a coach who wants to take her to Boston and train her to win championships.
 Lexi works hard and comes in second in regionals, but she misses Nick.
 However, Aiden considers Nick a distraction and won't even let her mention him to the press.
 In sectionals, Lexi wins the competition and is ready to go the nationals, but she takes a break from an event where she is supposed to meet with those who can further her career, going outside to just skate for fun.
 She falls and hits her head, which causes her to go blind.
 Miracles do happen, she is told, but this is her life for now.
 Nick has quit the hockey team because the professional teams are not interested in him, and comes back to Iowa to spend time with Lexi.
 Lexi's condition is kept secret from the public, and while she doesn't believe she will skate again, Marcus and Nick have to urge her just to get out of bed.
 Eventually, Lexi is willing to try skating again.
 After some training, she is actually capable of competing again, and she goes to the national competition, with the public unaware she is blind.